schedin/klerk-eval/todo-app/frontend/README.md

 The frontend is designed to work with the Kotlin backend.
 The backend should be running on port 8080.

-Currently, the app is using mock data for development.
-To switch to the real API:
+Currently, the app is using the real API service.
+If you want to switch to mock data for development:

 1. Open `src/App.tsx`
-2. Uncomment the line importing the real API service
+2. Comment out the line importing the real API service (line 4)
-3. Comment out the line importing the mock API service
+3. Uncomment the line importing the mock API service (line 5)

 ## Project Structure